evanmayer/rtlobs/README.md

   - Baseline subtraction of one spectra from another*
 - Utilities:
   - Subroutines shared between functions
-  - Implementations of optional hardware-interface (HWIF) features as described above
+  - Implementations of optional hardware interface features as described above

 \* Expected to be implemented before 2020

 ## Known dependencies:
-- Linux-based OS
-  - I try my best to make the core observation functions cross-platform, and avoid assumptions about processor speed and memory.
-HWIF functions may require additional customization for your hardware and platform.
 - Python 3
   - gpiozero (optional, enables addressing noise source switches with GPIO pins)
   - numpy